Chickens Are The Best Pets. Yes, Even in HDBs

 But the breeds that become pets—Brahmas, Silkies, (Mini) Cochins—are ornamental.
 They’re meant to be groomed and beautified and are not domesticated for food.

-Strangely, this distinction among breeds also allows for the cognitive dissonance regarding chicken consumption.
+Strangely, this distinction among breeds also allows for cognitive dissonance regarding chicken consumption.
 Most of us would not think it’s okay to eat some dogs but not others.
 But pet chicken owners have no qualms about eating “other breeds”—Eric offered us a hearty curry chicken lunch after our talk.

 As for why chickens make for wildly superior pets?
 As Eric tells me, they’re birds who will never fly away.
 They’re interactive—unlike fish.
-They can be trained to respond when you call, and will follow you around the house.
+They can be trained to respond when you call and will follow you around the house.
 And unlike dogs, cats, and rodents who can only produce shit, chickens can lay eggs, which I’ve been assured are fit for consumption.

 Splash, an adorable, grumpy Silkie.